Workshop Build-Along — Douglas Skyraider — Part 11 — Wing Sheeting

 After getting the support ribs and rails in place, I added a lite ply support doubler to the W-6R rib which has it mid-section cut away to clear the wheel and forms the wheel-well area.
 Also at this point it is a good time to go over the entire wing structure and sand everything smooth and flush.

-Also where the main spar is cut and ground to clear the main gear strut, I added a 1/4-inch plywood support doubler.
+Also where the main spar is cut and recessed to clear the strut when the main gear is retracted, I added a 1/4-inch plywood support doubler.
 This part, like the gear rails is epoxied into place

-Look at your plans and estimate how much sheeting you will need to cover your wing panels.
-For this project I am using medium-grain 3/32 inch x 4 inch sheeting.
-YOu should also get yourself a good supply of no. 11 X-Acto blades as you’ll need them.
+To get started, look at your plans and estimate how much sheeting you will need to cover your wing panels.
+For this project I am using medium-grain 3/32-inch x 4-inch wide x 48-inch long sheeting.
+You should have a good supply of no. 11 X-Acto blades.

-I start by first truing the edges of my sheeting using a sharp blade and a long metal straight edge.
-This way the joints and seams between the sheeting will be tight and the gaps will be minimal
+I start by first truing the edges of my sheeting by cutting a small amount, (1/16- to 1/8-inch), from the side edges using a sharp blade.
+Use a long metal straight edge.
+This allows the seams between the sheeting to be tight and minimizes the gaps.

 I like to start with the bottom, aft sheet which forms the wing’s trailing edge.
-I cut it to length, pin it over the plans and then place the wing structure over it and pin it into place.
-I then tack glue a couple of ribs to the sheeting.
-This is the easiest piece to apply as you have full access to it and the wing structure.
+I cut it to length, pin it over the plans and then pin the wing structure over it.
+I then tack glue a couple of ribs along the length of the panel to the sheeting.
+This is the easiest piece to apply as you have full access to the wing structure.

 You can start anywhere, but I like to begin at the tip rib, applying Zap medium glue to the rib and sheeting, hitting with a little Kicker, then moving inboard one rib at a time.
-The important thing here is to not force anything while gluing so you do not warp the wing.
-The washout is built into the wing when it is assembled over alignment shims, and we will check it again before finishing the top wing sheeting.
+The important thing here is to not force anything while gluing the structure to the sheeting so you don’t warp the wing.
+The washout was built into the wing when it is assembled over the plans and alignment shims.
+We will recheck the washout again before completing the wing’s top sheeting.

-I continue sheeting the bottom of the wing by gluing two sheets together as shown to cover the area from the front edge of trailing edge sheeting piece and the centerline of the main spar.
-First I tape the pieces together with painter’s tape as shown above.
+Continue sheeting the bottom of the wing by gluing two sheets together to cover the area from the front edge of trailing edge sheeting and the centerline of the main spar.
+Start by taping the pieces together with painter’s tape as shown above.

 Flip the sheeting over, and prop the seam up so it opens like a book, apply some yellow glue like Titebond, and scrap away any access.